ARM Performance Metrics

 Beta measures the volatility of an investment strategy relative to the S&P 500.
 A beta of 1 implies the same level of volatility as the S&P 500, while a beta less than 1 implies less risk, and a beta greater than 1 implies more risk.
 Once again, we can see in the chart below that market risk for the ARM is significantly lower than that of stocks, and comparable to that of a blended portfolio.

 In this chart, SPY represents the S&P 500, so it has a beta of 1.
-The Asset Rotation Model has a beta of 0.40, which means it’s only 40% as volatile as a portfolio of stocks.
-Using this particular method for assessing risk, we can also see that the ARM’s volatility with respect to the S&P 500 is about equal to that of a blended portfolio (0.37).
+The Asset Rotation Model has a beta of 0.52, which means it’s only 52% as volatile as a portfolio of stocks.
+Using this particular method for assessing risk, we can also see that the ARM’s volatility with respect to the S&P 500 is approximately the same as a blended portfolio (0.53).

 At this point you may have noticed that bonds have much less risk than any of the other portfolios here.
-This is to be expected because generally speaking, bonds tend to provide lower returns over time.
-Bonds also share a slight inverse correlation with stocks, which is why you see a negative beta in the chart above.
+This is to be expected because generally speaking, bonds provide lower returns over time.
+Bonds also tend to be uncorrelated with stocks, which is why you see a beta so close to zero.

 The Sharpe ratio is the industry standard method for measuring risk-adjusted returns.
 It looks at the excess return earned in relation to the standard deviation (or volatility) of those returns.
 With Sharpe ratios, a higher number reflects greater risk-adjusted returns (a good thing).

 When it comes to deciding how to invest, Shape ratios are an extremely important consideration because they demonstrate the true effectiveness of an investment strategy.
+Looking at returns alone can be misleading because you have no idea how much risk was taken to achieve those returns.
+The Sharpe ratio illuminates this important information, and gives you a complete picture of the risk-reward profile.
 Just make sure to view the Sharpe ratio in the context of the actual returns provided.

 As with the Sharpe ratio, higher values here represent more effective use of capital.

-Once again, we can see that the ARM is able to generate significantly higher returns per unit of risk than stocks, or a blended portfolio of stocks and bonds.
+Once again, we can see that the ARM is able to generate significantly higher returns per unit of risk than stocks, bonds, or a blended portfolio.
 The relative outperformance here is more substantial than with the Sharpe ratio because of the fact that upside volatility is not penalized.
 This means that a significant portion of the ARM’s volatility comes from better than expected returns, as opposed to worse than expected returns.